chinamike65/hugo-tuolesi/content/book4/book4en.md

 Sometimes it even needs a specific predicament to deal with a certain kind of trouble.

-The influence of bad people When interacting with bad people, it is easy to cause troubles under the influence of bad people.
+##### 3. The influence of bad people

+When interacting with bad people, it is easy to cause troubles under the influence of bad people.
 84

 The "bad guy" here refers to a bad friend.

 Refers to those who will hinder our practice, not necessarily really bad people.

-For example, people who like, eat and drink, talk about right and wrong, etc., are all bad friends.
+For example, people who like to eat and drink and argue, etc., are all bad friends.

 The words and deeds of evil friends are easy to cause confusion, or make people reappear in the world, the blessings are less than the practice;